behnamjz/vue-countup-full/README.md

 > It's a vue component that will count to a target number with support english and arabic numbers

-vue-countup-full is a dependency-free, lightweight vue component that can be overwrited  easingFn by yourself.
+vue-countup-full is a dependency-free, lightweight vue component that can be overwrited by yourself.
-You can set startVal and endVal ,it will automatic judge count up or count down.
+You can set value and step count ,it will automatic count up with your step.
 It is support vue-ssr.

 ### How to use?